DZRM

-DZRM (1278 AM) is a radio station owned and operated by the Philippine Broadcasting Service.
-The station's studios and offices are Located at the 4th Floor, PIA/Media Center Building, Visayas Ave., Brgy.
-Vasra, Diliman, Quezon City, and its transmitter at Brgy.
-Marulas, Valenzuela.
+DZRM (1278 AM), on-air as Radyo Pilipinas - Radyo Magasin, is a radio station owned and operated by the Presidential Broadcast Service.
+The station's studios and offices are Located at the 4th Floor, PIA/Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter at Barangay Marulas, Valenzuela.

-Since October 2020, the station airs daily (except Sundays) from 6:00am to 8:00pm, with few programs and music automation for the rest of the schedule.

 History

+1950s-1972: The original DZRM

+The Philippine Broadcasting Service first launched DZRM in the 1958 on the original frequency of 1190 kHz with a 5 kilowatt transmission power.
+It was known as "The Nation's Station."
+The station closed shop in 1972 following the declaration of Martial Law.

+1987–2017: The first iteration of Radyo Manila / Radyo Magasin

-The station was launched in 1987 as Radyo Maynila (the brand was previously used at 918 kHz during the Marcos regime prior to EDSA Revolution) under the helm of former actor and BBS-PBS interim director Jose Mari Gonzales.
+The station was revived in 1987 as Radyo Maynila (the brand was previously used at 918 kHz during the Marcos regime prior to People Power Revolution) under the helm of former actor and BBS-PBS interim director Jose Mari Gonzales.
 Gonzales ordered that all BBS radio station will give their respective identities including Radyo ng Bayan (918 kHz), Sports Radio (738 kHz) and DZRP-Radyo Pagasa.

 In the late-1990s/early 2000s, the station was reformatted as PBS's general information radio station under the name Radyo Magasin.
 It held a cultural-oriented format.
 It primarily focused on news, current events, and Philippine culture.
 Its broadcasting format was akin to the format of a printed magazine, thus its name.

 From 2007 and 2009, DZRM was home of Spanish cultural magazine show, Filipinas, Ahora Mismo.